thescientist13/HP_Stuff/content/Harrypedia/people/McGonagall/Minerva/index.md

 > Transfiguration professor, chaos was to be avoided, and when it couldn't be
 > avoided, it was to be put down quickly, efficiently, and with as much of a
 > lesson to the chaos-maker as possible.[^210922-2]

+While the rest of her backstory is bogus in _[The Bonds of Blood][TBoB]_, that echos the characterisation of her as "a warrior of order" who "despised chaos."[^220729-2]

 The part that makes this questionable is twofold.
 One, she knows full well that [James][] grew up spoiled and loved where [Harry][HJP1] grew up in a family she